 Medicare Part C has not been discontinued.
 However, Medigap Plan C is no longer available to new Medicare enrollees from January 1, 2020.

 Medicare is a federal insurance plan for people aged 65 and older.
 It pays for many healthcare services.
-On the other hand, Medigap is offered by private companies and it is Medicare supplement insurance designed to fill the gaps in original Medicare.
+On the other hand, Medigap is offered by private companies and it is Medicare supplement insurance designed to fill the gaps in Original Medicare.

 In this article, we look at both Medicare and Medigap, and the differences between them.
 We also discuss Medicare Part C and Medigap Plan C. We also examine eligibility, enrollment and costs.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+• Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+• Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+• Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Because there is a Medicare Part C and a Medigap Plan C, the two different policies may be confused.
 Here is a guide to the basic differences between them:

-• Medicare Advantage (Part C) plans are alternatives to original Medicare.
+• Medicare Advantage (Part C) plans are alternatives to Original Medicare.
 They combine the benefits of Medicare parts A and B, and can also provide prescription drug coverage.
 A person with this type of private insurance plan pays a premium, copays, and a deductible.

-• Medicare insurance supplement plans (Medigap) can only be used with original Medicare.
-The 10 plans, including Plan C, are designed to helps fill the gaps in original Medicare’s coverage including coinsurance, copays, and deductibles.
+• Medicare insurance supplement plans (Medigap) can only be used with Original Medicare.
+The 10 plans, including Plan C, are designed to helps fill the gaps in Original Medicare’s coverage including coinsurance, copays, and deductibles.

 A person cannot use a Medicare supplement plan with a Medicare Advantage Plan.
 Medigap helps pay the out-of-pocket costs of Medicare parts A and B. It is not allowed to help cover costs from Medicare Advantage.

 Medicare pays Advantage a fixed amount every month to cover a person’s healthcare costs.
-While they must offer the same benefits as Medicare parts A and B, they can charge different out-of-pocket costs.
+While they must offer the same benefits as Medicare Parts A and B, they can charge different out-of-pocket costs.

 Medicare Advantage plans can also set different rules on how a person gets services.
 For example, some Advantage plans require a referral to see a specialist and others do not.